AndrewTheTM/OpenMatriX/README.md

 ## Contributing

 This is still under some development.
-Bug reports and pull requests are welcome on GitHub at https://github.com/okiandrew/OpenMatriX.
+Bug reports and pull requests are welcome.

 ## Contact